xscotophilic/flutter-bloc-boilerplate/.github/SECURITY.md

 ## Reporting a Vulnerability

-If you believe you have found a security vulnerability in any of our repository, please report it to us through coordinated disclosure.
+If you believe you have found a security vulnerability in any of our repositories, please report it to us through coordinated disclosure.